sarabbafrani/gfw_resist_tcp_proxy/README.md

 - they simply cant hold & check every single packet in high speed traffic. (unless with millions of dollar HW investment)

 # how to run
+- you need a VPS
-- tcp violation need root/admin access to midify/send/sniff crafted packet
+- need <b>root/admin access</b> in <b>both client & server</b> to midify/send/sniff crafted packet
-- we implement method1 : a prototype for proof-of-concept
+- we implement method1 : a prototype for proof-of-concept that can run on both windows & linux
 - its not ready for production yet but we plan to build stable and standalone version in near future